CHRISTOPHER-J-FRANCISCO/X-LOYALTY/README.md

 ### Get Started :baby:

-1. Provide your X id.
+1. Provide your X username.
 2. Generate a comprehensive list of followers and unfollowers.

 ### Discover :mag_right: